Frequently Asked Questions

 What if the weather's bad?

 Our trips go on regardless of weather, unless conditions are deemed inappropriate by Hidden Canyon Kayak.
 If we cancel a trip for any reason, you will receive a full refund.
+Please read our cancelation policy for more information.

 What do I do once I reach Antelope Point Marina?